azeledon/Final_Project_Group2/README.md

 Furthermore, the team analyzed the products and sales CSV files using the "describe" function in a Jupyter Notebook file.
 The findings are as follows:

 - The average amount spent on a single product was found to be $103.50.
+- Average price of products is $105.81
 - The highest-priced product offered by the company was priced at $119.00.
 - The least expensive product sold had a price of $90.00.
 - The data indicated that no customer had purchased more than three items.
 - The most popular item sold was purchased 80 times.
+- Range of order dates was 2021-1-1 to 2021-9-9
+- Range of prices per unit: $90.00-$119.00
+- Range of quantities sold in sales data set: 1-3
+- Average quantity of products sold per order: 1.99
+- Most common product type in the product info data set:  Jacket

 ![](Resources/product_types_distribution.png)